 The law recognizes that a medical professional can make an error.
 However, a medical mistake becomes medical malpractice whenever the care of a patient falls below accepted community standards and causes a patient’s injury or death.

-Sadly, some babies suffer serious injuries at birth that could have been avoided had the attending doctor provided the accepted standard of care.
-When the infant’s brain is deprived of oxygen and essential nutrients during labor and delivery as a result of a medical error, it can have long-term consequences for the child – and the entire family.
+Thanks to modern medicine, birth is a lot safer now for both mother and baby.
+However, it is not an easy process, and many infants suffer serious injuries at birth that could have been prevented had the attending doctors and nurses provided the accepted standard of care.
+When the infant’s brain is deprived of oxygen and essential nutrients during labor and delivery as a result of a medical error, it can have long-term consequences for the child and the entire family.

 Filing a lawsuit can never bring back a loved one who has died because of someone else’s negligence or wrongdoing.
 It can serve to hold responsible parties accountable and relieve financial hardships for those who are left behind.